GT3CH1/sqlsprinkler-cli/README.md

 * Export your SQL password, user, and host as environment variables.
     - ie, `export SQL_PASS='password123' ; export SQL_HOST='host' ; export SQL_USER='user'`
 * run your wanted sqlsprinkler command, and enjoy!

+## About the config
+- The settings prefixed with `sqlsprinkler_` should be pretty self explanitory.
+- `verbose` Possible values: true/false → enables verbose logging.